-In this video capsule, we shall look at Rectifiers and Capacitor filter.
-We will be focusing on the full bridge rectifier and only the capacitor filter for the filtric circuit.
-We should understand that there are many circuits that convert ac to dc; however, the full bridge rectifier capacitor filter combination is one of the most popular ac to dc converter that you will find and you will find it almost in every product even though the full bridge rectifier combination has lot of disadvantages like very low power factor, it draws peaky currents and things like that it has the advantages like very low component count, low cost and very high volumetric efficiency.
+In this video capsule, we shall look at rectifiers and capacitor filter.
+We will be focusing on the full bridge rectifier and only the capacitor filter for the filtering circuit.
+If you understand that there are many circuits that convert AC to DC; how the voltage rectifier capacitor filter combination is one of the most popular AC to DC converter that you will find and you will find it almost in every product.
+Even though the full bridge rectifier combination has lot of disadvantages like very low power factor, it draws peaky currents things like that.
+It has the advantages like very low component count, low cost and very high volumetric efficiency; it is very compact.

-It is very compact because, of these this has very popular and we will study this particular circuit and later on I describe to you some other problems, you will encounter with the circuit and the corrections needed and protections needed to handle those issues and probably later on when, we talk about dc-dc converter I will also talk about the power factor improvement techniques and methods.
+Because of these this has become very popular and we will study this particular circuit.
+Later on I will describe to you some of the problems that you will encounter with the circuit and the corrections needed and the protections needed to handle those issues and probably later on and we talked about DC converter.
+I will also talk about the power factor improvement techniques and methods.
+So, now, we will talk about the rectifier circuit, its operation and the waveforms.

-So, now we will talk about the rectifier circuit it is operation and the wave forms.
+So, first let us start with the source.
+The source is generally the wall outlet 32 volts 50 hertz grid.
+It is sinusoidal in voltage wave shape and this needs to be interfaced to a load which expects unidirectional voltage wave shape.
+The key point here is that through the load, the current should always flow in the same direction; whatever may be the polarity of the source.
+Let us now interface the diodes step by step.
+First when the source is having a polarity; positive polarity, this is positive with respect to the other terminal diodes need to be connected.
+In this fashion such that the current flow completes as shown here.
+Notice the current flow direction here through the load which is in this direction.

-So, first let us start with the source the source is generally the valve outlet 230 volts, 50 hertz grid, it is sinusoidal in voltage wave shape and this needs to interfaced by load which expects unidirectional voltage wave shape, the key point here is that through the load the current should always flow in the same direction whatever may be the polarity of the source, let us now interface the diodes step by step.
-First when the source is having the polarity, positive polarity this is positive with respect to the other terminal diodes need to be connected in this direction such that the current flow completes as shown here notice the current flow direction here through the load which is in this direction.
+Now, let us say that the polarity of the source is reversed.
+Now it is in the blue signal level.
+These 2 diodes will become reverse biased and turn off.
+I will explain a little later.
+Let us first see the current flow direction.
+This is positive with respect to this; so, you will see that.
+Here, this is positive during the negative half and the flow of current will be in this direction and again entering here at the same point terminal through the load resistor and then, comes back to the source.

-Now, let us say that polarity of the source is reversed, now it is in the blue signal level these 2 diodes will become reversed biased and turned off I will explain a little later.
-Let us first see the current flow direction this is positive with respect to this.
-So, you will see that here this is positive during the negative half and the flow of current will be in this direction and again entering here at the same point terminal through the load resistor and then, comes back to the source note again here importantly that the current direction has been retained thereby you will see that the voltage across the load is uni-direction, whether the source voltage is positive or negative.
+Note again, here importantly that the current direction has been retained.
+Thereby, you will see that the voltage across the load is uni direction whether the source voltage is positive or negative.
+Now, let me just tell you how this diode gets reverse biased here.
+So, you saw that when the blue colored diodes are conducting, this is positive with respect to this terminal.

-Now, let me just tell you how this diode gets reversed biased here.
-So, you saw that when the blue color diodes are conducting this is positive with respect to this terminal.
-So, when this blue diode is conducting this terminal this point is at a positive potential with respect to this.
-So, this diode sees in the reverse biased voltage reverse voltage.
-Therefore, it is reversed biased and is off likewise this point is at the positive potential compared to this point again this diode sees the reverse voltage and it is reversed biased and in the off situation.
+So, when this blue diode is conducting, this terminal, this point is at a positive potential with respect to this.
+So, this diode see the reverse biased voltage, reverse voltage; therefore, it is reverse biased and is off likewise this point is at a positive potential compared to this point.
+Again, this diode sees the reverse voltage and it is reverse biased and in the off situation.